-Today is the feats day of St Aidan.
+Today is the feast day of St Aidan.
 Aidan has a special place in my heart because I have such fond memories of my time as a curate at St Aidan’s Church – part of Sheffield Manor Parish.
-The long term memory is the last to go – and I remember my first Sunday there.
+I remember my first Sunday there.
 It wasn’t in church, but on a sponsored walk with members of the local probation hostel.
-I remember all the people I met on Norfolk Park, Claywood flats, Skye Edge and City Road.
+Forty years on I remember the wonderful people I met on Norfolk Park, Claywood flats, Skye Edge, City Road, Manor and Manor Park.

 Lessons for us?

 - Some methods of evangelism don’t work – and they never have.

 - Slow down – be patient – take time